intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 #### Debugging

-There's a few different tools for debugging whats going wrong.
+There are a few different tools for debugging what's going wrong.
 The `kubectl` program gives you a way to get the description of a pod which can include useful error information.

 ```bash